-CHM has two programs to share pre-existing conditions: Gold Schedule and Prayer Page.
+CHM has two options for the sharing of pre-existing conditions: scheduled sharing and Prayer Page.
 Here’s what you need to know about CHM and medical bill sharing for pre-existing conditions:

 How CHM defines a pre-existing condition

 A pre-existing condition is any medical condition for which you experience signs, symptoms, testing, or treatment before joining CHM, regardless of whether you’ve received a diagnosis.
-(Routine or maintenance medications are considered treatment.)
+(Routine and/or maintenance medications are considered treatment.)

-For example, if you have a stent that was inserted for a heart condition, the stent is considered treatment and your heart condition is pre-existing.
+For example, if you have a stent that was inserted for a heart condition before joining CHM, the stent is considered treatment and your heart condition

 In contrast, cancer is no longer pre-existing if, after your doctor has pronounced you cancer-free or cured, you have gone five years without any signs, symptoms, testing, or treatment (other than routine follow-up appointments).